-Prostatic hypertrophy means that the prostate gland is enlarged.
+Prostatic hypertrophy means that there is an enlargement of the prostate gland.
 Other names for this condition are benign prostatic hypertrophy or BPH; another name is “benign prostatic hyperplasia”.
-We know from autopsy studies that an enlarged prostate is a common occurrence in males, particularly as they age.
-The reason for this is that a bladder outlet obstruction from a benign enlargement of the prostate slows down the urinary flow and this is age-related as is shown below.
+We know from autopsy studies that an prostate enlargement is a common occurrence in males, particularly as they age.
+Bladder outlet obstruction from a benign enlargement of the prostate slows down the urinary flow.
+This is age-related as I am discussing below.

 Prostate enlargement as a function of age

 |Age group:||Percentage of men with an enlarged prostate:|

 |31 – 40||10%|

 Not every man with prostate enlargement requires treatment, only those men who develop symptoms of urinary obstruction.
 Once the urine flow slows down to less than 600 ml per minute, critical situations can develop.
 For instance, after a few beer urinary volume increases significantly.
 Medications that have subtle anticholinergic side-effects lead to more urinary flow obstruction.

 The involuntary bladder function ensures that the bladder wall automatically relaxes.
 If the bladder is full , it transmits signals that indicate to you an urge to go to the bathroom.
 The powerful parasympathetic nerve is what controls the bladder function.
 The biochemical transmitter in this part of the autonomic nervous system is acetylcholine.
 That’s why physicians call the transmission mode “cholinergic” and anything that inhibits it “anticholinergic”.
 There are a great number of very diverse medications that have anticholinergic side-effects.
 Many of them are available over the counter.
 All of them inhibit the parasympathetic nerve function.